50 Years of the Health and Safety at Work Act: A legacy of ...

 We can support you wherever you are based and understand that you will want urgent legal advice and assistance.

+To discuss your circumstances and for a quote for legal representation, please contact us on 020 7036 0200.
 Alternatively, you can use the contact form or WhatsApp link for urgent legal advice.
-To book an appointment for a discussion you can also email Tanveer directly on tanveer@tqlegal.co.uk and he’ll get back to as soon as possible.
+To book an appointment for a discussion, you can also email Tanveer directly on tanveer@tqlegal.co.uk and he will get back to you as soon as possible.

 See notable AFO cases